jpountz/jpountz.github.io/_posts/2025-04-12-why-is-Tantivy-faster-than-Lucene.markdown

 ### Simpler skip data

 Lucene had been [discussing inlining skip data in postings lists for a long time](https://github.com/apache/lucene/issues/4036), which had been identified as a way to improve performance as well as the memory/disk access pattern.
-The fact that Tantivy performed so well with a single level of skip data encouraged us to also explore using only a couple of levels, vs. the 10 levels that Lucene was previously maintaining.
+The fact that Tantivy performed so well with a single level of skip data encouraged us to also explore using only a couple of levels, vs. the 10 levels(!) that Lucene was previously maintaining.
 After some benchmarks, we landed on 2 levels of skip data, recorded every block (128 docs) and 32 blocks (4,096 docs).

 This [change](https://github.com/apache/lucene/pull/13585) yielded a 33% speedup on Lucene's `CountAndHighMed` task (annotation [GS](https://benchmarks.mikemccandless.com/CountAndHighMed.html)), which counts the number of matches of a conjunctive query over a high-frequency term and a medium-frequency term.
 It turns out that the speedup was more due to skipping now being significantly simpler than to skip data being inlined in postings.
 Simpler code often performs faster.